Growth & Care

 |Suitable for Cut Flower Arrangements||Yes|

-Tango Deep Pink Geranium is an herbaceous annual with an upright spreading habit of growth.
+Tango Deep Pink Geranium is an herbaceous evergreen perennial with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This plant will require occasional maintenance and upkeep.
 Trim off the flower heads after they fade and die to encourage more blooms late into the season.
 It has no significant negative characteristics.